 None.
-It’s kind of a silly question.
+It’s a silly question.
 Scandinavia is not a country at all and therefore does not have a capital.
 Scandinavia is a region that comprises of several countries that are some of the most pristine places in the world to visit.
-To be exact, Scandinavia encompasses Denmark, Norway, and Sweden but the lines are blurred when Iceland and Finland are thrown into the mix, and that point it’s also called Nordic Countries.
+To be exact, Scandinavia encompasses Denmark, Norway, and Sweden, but the lines are blurred when Iceland and Finland are thrown into the mix, and that point it’s also called Nordic Countries.
 You can, however, say there are Scandinavian Capitals.

 If you have yet to visit these destinations, you are missing out on a lot of fun.
 Get a chance to visit Norway, Iceland, and Sweden, among other countries, by having a quick stopover with connective flights across the vast Atlantic Ocean.